ReageNkoana/Client-Server-Audio-Downloader/README.md

 # ZEDEM Audio Downloader

 Welcome to the ZEDEM Audio Downloader project!
-This Java FX application enables citizens from planet ZEDEM to download their favorite audio files from a central server using the ZEDEM protocol.
+This Java FX application enables citizens from planet ZEDEM to download their favorite audio files from a central server using the custom made ZEDEM protocol.

 ## Project Overview